Postojna: History

-The area is known to have been populated since the paleolithic era due to the discovery of a cave settlement near the town of Postojna called Betal Rock Shelter (Betalov spodmol).
+The area is known to have been populated since the Paleolithic era due to the discovery of a cave settlement near the town of Postojna called Betal Rock Shelter (Betalov spodmol).
 The town lies on the Pivka River.
 Written sources first mention the settlement in the 13th century and in 1432 it became a borough.
 It was proclaimed a town in 1909.

 From the late Middle Ages, it was part of the Duchy of Carniola and hence of the Habsburg monarchy.
-It was under Italian rule between 1918 and 1943 (nominally to 1947) and was part of the province of Trieste as Postumia.
+In the 19th century, it was part of the Inner Carniola Kreis.
+It was part of the Italy under the Treaty of Rapallo between 1918 and 1943 (nominally to 1947) and was part of the province of Trieste as Postumia.

 Mass grave

 At Postojna there is a mass grave associated with the Second World War.
 The Pine Shaft Mass Grave (Grobišče Brezno v borovcih) is southeast of Postojna, between Little Trebevnik Hill (Mali Trebevnik) and Big Trebevnik Hill (Veliki Trebevnik).
 It is a steep sinkhole that contains the remains of unidentified victims.